Agricultural Literacy Curriculum Matrix

 K - 2

-The students will identify the basic needs of plants and fish and engineer, assemble, maintain, and observe a small-scale aquaponics system that meets plant and fish needs.
+Students identify the basic needs of plants and fish and engineer, assemble, maintain, and observe a small-scale aquaponics system that meets plant and fish needs.
+Grades K-2

 Activity 1: Needs of a Plant